Reviews You Can Rely On

 Fabric collects debris

-The Therm-a-Rest earned top marks for its excellent comfort, ease of use, and support, but these scores were countered with lower outcomes for packed size and weight.
+The Therm-a-Rest earned top marks for its excellent comfort and ease of use, but these scores were countered with lower outcomes for packability, support, and weight.
+“I really liked the drawstring cinch, which scrunches the pillow up into a tighter ball for added support,” said one tester.
 Regardless of its split scoring, this pillow is very affordable and comfortable, and we think campers looking for both of these features will appreciate this fantastic deal.
-If you want something lighter and more compact without significantly sacrificing comfort, the Therm-a-Rest Air Head Down is a prime pick.
+If you want something lighter and more compact without significantly sacrificing comfort, the Rumpl Stuffable Fleece is a prime pick.
+It's basically a pillow case that can be stuffed with your extra clothes or jackets to create the loft you desire.

 Credit: Jason Wanlass